Learn more about our expert speakers who will deliver talks and workshops at the SEAI Energy Show in March 2019.

 Andrea will be speaking on Wednesday the 27th at 2pm about Energy Efficiency for every business - how SEAI can support you at The Energy Theatre.

-John has over 20 years experience working as a building services engineer on a wide variety of projects in both Ireland and Hong Kong.
-He is a chartered engineer and currently works in the Office of Public Works, Mechanical and Electrical Services division.
+John has over 20 years working as a Building Services engineer working on a wide variety of projects in both Ireland and Hong Kong.
+He currently works in the Office of Public Works, Mechanical and Electrical Services Division.
+John will be speaking on Thursday the 28th at 8.30 AM at the Delivering a Commercial Nearly Zero Energy Building.

 John will be speaking on Thursday the 28th at 8.30am at the Delivering a Commercial Nearly Zero Energy Building Seminar.